sap-tutorials/Tutorials/tutorials/sac-story-explore-4-analyze-data/sac-story-explore-4-analyze-data.md

 [ACCORDION-END]

-[ACCORDION-BEGIN [Step 2: ](Drill down on a Specific Segment)] Next, let's look at how we can drill up and down the data in the charts.
+[ACCORDION-BEGIN [Step 2: ](Drill down on a Specific Segment)] Next, let's look at how you can drill up and down the data in the charts.
 If hierarchical dimensions are included in a chart, you can drill up or down through dimensions to explore the data at different levels.

 <!-- For example, in most data models for sales data, you would have hierarchies defined for Dates and Locations.
 These hierarchies may look like this: Year > Month > Day and Country > Region > City.
 Below is an example of drilling into a hierarchy of a Location.    -->